electron/governance/charter/README.md

 All Working Groups have these core responsibilities:
  * They shall decide for themselves, and publicly post, their rules, e.g. how decisions are made, when meetings are held, and who may attend.
- * They shall [select](#Leadership-Terms-and-Selection) a chair to [represent](#Leadership-Responsibilities) the group.
+ * They shall choose a model of work to support reaching the Working Group's goals.
  * They shall keep meeting notes, including agenda items, discussion points, and outcomes for everyone to review.
  * They shall be collaborative and work [in good faith](#Core-Values) with other Working Groups.

 ### Meetings

-Group members live and work in many time zones, so synchronous meetings aren't always possible.
+Group members live and work in many timezones, so synchronous meetings aren't always possible.
 No one should feel like they need to attend a meeting at an inconvenient time for their voice to be heard.
 If a group is to make a decision by voting, it shall make a reasonable effort to inform all members about the vote and give them a chance to vote outside of the meeting itself.

+Working Groups with members across diverse timezones should make an effort to include all members in decisions, votes, and meetings.
+Such Working Groups may consider using third-party tools for this purpose, like coordinating meeting times that work for members in different timezones.

 Members should have the opportunity to read a summary of the meeting and share pertinent opinions before voting is finalized.
-Groups may use [Doodle](https://doodle.com) or a similar mechanism to decide on meeting times that are convenient for the members.

-### Leadership
+### Delegation

-#### Leadership Terms and Selection

-Each Working Group shall be led by a Chair.

-The Chair shall have a four month term.
-A person is eligible to chair the Working Group if and only if they satisfy all conditions:
-  1. They wish to serve as Chair.
-  1. They are a member of the Working Group.
-  1. They are not the chair of more than one other Working Group. (i.e. One person may chair a maximum of two Working Groups at a time)
-  1. They have not Chaired that Working Group more recently than any eligible member.
-(Think of “shuffle play” music)

-A Working Group can not have the same chair twice in a row.
-If the only person willing to serve next is the current chair, this is a sign of an unhealthy group and should be addressed by the Administrative Working Group.

-The group will make a reasonable effort to notify potential candidates that a new term is coming so that interested parties can declare their eligibility.

-A chair is selected at random from the set of eligible candidates.
-The candidates and selection are to be documented and made public.

-A chair's term does not need to begin at the same time as other chairs' terms.

-If a chair steps down, a new one is selected and a new four-month term begins (i.e., interim Chairs are not needed)

-#### Leadership Responsibilities

-Chairs have responsibilities to their Working Group: they represent the collective will of that group to others.
+Delegates have responsibilities to their Working Group: they represent the collective will of that group to others.

-Chairs have responsibilities to their parent Working Group: they ensure that their Working Group is carrying out its mission.

-Chairs have responsibility to all participants in transparently reporting the group's activity.

-Chairs also have the following regular duties within their Working Groups:
-* Collect agenda items prior to each meeting to ensure a smooth and focused Working Group meeting.
-* Ensure that the Working Group is notified of the agenda for the meeting in a timely manner advance of the meeting.
-* Attend and lead each Working Group meeting.
-    * If the Chair is unable to attend a given meeting, they should delegate a pre-appointed person to lead the meeting in their stead.
-* Ensure meeting notes are uploaded to the `governance` repo in the Working Group's respective sub-folder following each meeting.
-* Check into persistent issues present on a given Working Group's repositories of responsibility (ex. bot failures)
-* Ensure that the WG roster list is an accurate reflection of current member activity.

-In addition to these responsibilities, a Chair may have additional responsibilities specific to their Working Group.
+Delegates are [chosen](#Reaching-Agreement) by the members of their Working Group, either when the need for one arises or for a short period of time not longer than four weeks when a delegate may be needed multiple times in rapid succession.

 ### Reaching Agreement